 EVERYTHING UP TO DATE AND SUPER FANCY

-You can click and view the outline sidebar in order to navigate quickly through the whole thing, like in a PDF with chapters.
+You can click and view the Navigation Pane sidebar in order to navigate quickly through the whole thing, like in a PDF with chapters.
 Works regardless of inserting an actual Table of Contents.

 Use different levels of headers along with different styles to manipulate the manuscript to your liking.
 For one example, when I wanted the sections not to have distinguishable numbers in the TOC, I made the corresponding TOC style white so it would not show up in the contents page.
 There are also further codes and tricks to styling as desired.